 “Copied your files” can be many things

-To your computer, copying a file is exactly the same as reading the file, or using it in any other way.
+To your computer, copying a file is exactly the same as reading the file or using it in any other way.

-The problem here is that the computer doesn’t know, care, or, most importantly, record the difference.
+The problem is that the computer doesn’t know, care, or, most importantly, record the difference.
 All it does is read the file from disk.

 “Last accessed” isn’t helpful

-There are several problems with “Last accessed”:
+There are several problems with “Last accessed”.

 • It’s only present on some filesystems, like NTFS.
 If your disk is formatted with any of the FAT filesystems, for example, then the property isn’t present at all.

 • “Last accessed” is often turned off for performance reasons.
-Since the information is actually stored on disk with the files it refers to, the disk must be written to in order to update the “Last accessed” time each time a file is read.
+Since the information is stored on disk with the files it refers to, the disk must be written to in order to update it each time a file is read.

-Trust Me!“Last accessed” is just not reliable information.
+“Last accessed” is just not reliable information.

 Auditing could help, but not really

-Here, too, there are problems:
+Here, too, there are problems.

 • Auditing must be enabled before you need it; it cannot recover information that was not recorded.